First Republic Bank seized, sold in fire sale to JPMorgan

 The Federal Reserve and FDIC, which regulate the banking industry along with the Office of Comptroller of the Currency, could face renewed criticism over their handling of First Republic.
 Both acknowledged Friday in separate reports that lax supervision had contributed to the failures of Silicon Valley Bank and Signature Bank.

-Associated Press Staff Writer Matt O’Brien in Providence, Rhode Island, contributed to this report.
+Associated Press Staff Writer Matt O’Brien in Providence, Rhode Island, and AP Economics Writer Christopher Rugaber in Washington contributed to this report.